 For more information, contact Katherine Iritani at (202) 512-7114 or firstname.lastname@example.org.

 Recommendations for Executive Action

 Comments: The Department of Health and Human Services (HHS) has taken steps to improve the consistency of oversight of federal spending under section 1115 demonstrations.
-In April 2018, HHS officials reported that they have developed draft guidance, including a standard reporting tool, to better ensure consistent reporting of the elements needed to assess compliance with demonstration spending limits.
+In November 2018, HHS officials reported that they have developed draft guidance, including a standard reporting tool for states, to better ensure consistent reporting of the elements needed to assess compliance with demonstration spending limits and was in the process of testing the tool with two states.
 In addition, the agency is developing standard operating procedures for agency staff to require consistent tracking of unspent funds under the spending limit.
-HHS officials reported that they plan to fully implement these new procedures by the end of fiscal year 2018.
 Once procedures are in place, GAO will assess whether they address our recommendation.

 Recommendation: To improve consistency in CMS oversight of federal spending under section 1115 demonstrations, the Secretary of Health and Human Services should require the Administrator of CMS to develop and document standard operating procedures for monitoring spending under demonstrations that (1) require setting reporting requirements for states that provide CMS the data elements needed for CMS to assess compliance with demonstration spending limits; (2) require consistent enforcement of states' compliance with financial reporting requirements; and (3) require consistent tracking of the amount of unspent funds under demonstration spending limits.

 Agency Affected: Department of Health and Human Services